 Shore Excursions Beyond Mahón

 Most passengers will be happy to spend a relaxing day in port in the charming city of Mahón itself.
-However, if your cruise line is offering shore excursions the most likely destinations will be as follows:
+However, if your cruise line is offering shore excursions there are many more things to do in Menorca such as visiting some of the following destinations:

 Cuitadella: Located on the west coast, some 48km west of Mahón Port, is Menorca’s 2nd largest urban centre which was the capital of the island before the British changed it to Mahón.
 This charming city remain’s the island’s religious centre and is home to the Catedral de Santa María de Ciudadela which dates back to 1287 and is the island’s main cathedral.